Birth Control Pills and Pregnancy

 The U.S. Food and Drug Administration (FDA) uses a category system to classify the possible risks to a fetus when a specific medicine is taken during pregnancy.
 Pregnancy Category X is given to medications that should not be used during pregnancy, usually due to serious problems, such as birth defects or miscarriages.

-Even though birth control pills are pregnancy Category X medications, they should not cause any problems if accidentally used during early pregnancy.
-Although there were some concerns about problems possibly caused by original birth control pills, which contained a high dose of hormones when compared to today's pills, many studies have shown no increased risk of birth defects when birth control pills were accidentally taken in early pregnancy.
-Often, women are concerned that the "female" hormones in birth control pills can harm male babies.
-However, all male fetuses are exposed to high levels of natural female hormones during pregnancy.
+Although there were some concerns about problems possibly caused by original birth control pills, which contained a high dose of hormones when compared to today's pills, many studies have shown no increased risk of birth defects when the pills were accidentally taken in early pregnancy.

-If you accidentally used birth control pills for awhile before realizing you were pregnant, this should not cause any problems, although you should discuss this with your healthcare provider.
+If you accidentally used birth control pills for a while before realizing you were pregnant, this should not cause any problems, although you should discuss this with your healthcare provider.
 If you are pregnant, stop using birth control pills right away.
 If you think you may be pregnant, contact your healthcare provider for further instructions.